jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Have you ever use the popular pick-up app?
 If you haven't, it's an app that connects a person needing a ride, with a person willing to drive them.
 All the steps like payment, GPS locations, ratings, and rules taken care of within the app experience.

 So, if you've ever taken an Uber ride, you've participated in mass-collaboration as an Internet Age cyborg.
 Seriously, think about it.
-One person needed to get somewhere, and another drove them for some money, and they solved each others problem using smartphones.
+One person needed to get somewhere, and another drove them for some money, and they solved each other's problem using smartphones.

 Once upon a time in the Industrial Age, this coordination was done by many managers.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
 In the Internet Age, all this paperwork is handled by Uber's ([mostly open-source](https://github.com/uber)) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.